Home

 U.S. Congressional Serial Set

 The Serial Set contains the House and Senate Documents and the House and Senate Reports, beginning with the 15th Congress in 1817.
 The reports are usually from Congressional committees dealing with proposed legislation and issues under investigation.
 The documents also include all other papers ordered printed by the House or Senate, such as presidential communications to Congress, treaty materials, and certain non-governmental publications.
 In addition to these Congressional documents, the Serial Set includes the annual reports of the War Department and Interior Department during the years that the U.S. government signed treaties with Indian tribes.
 The materials in the Set provide valuable information on the background of treaty provisions between the government and Indian tribes.
-The Serial Set is available through ProQuest Congressional (on campus or remotely with ASURITE) and HeinOnline (on campus or remotely with ASURITE).
+The Serial Set is available through ProQuest Congressional (available on campus and remotely with ASURITE) and HeinOnline (available on campus and remotely with ASURITE).

 This Guide, available in print in the Law Library, is a useful research aid for locating potential sources of information and data in the Congressional Serial Set relating to American Indians before 1900.
 The book sequentially lists 10,649 documents on Indian affairs in the Chronological Section, with each entry containing the document title and date, citation, and description of the contents.
 The book also contains a Subject Index for locating documents on certain tribes, events, or regions.